frederickf/bqpjs/README.md

 # Boolean Query Parser JS

-Boolean Query Parse JS (BQPJS) is Boolean query string parser.
+Boolean Query Parser JS (BQPJS) is Boolean query string parser.

 `let parsed = bqpjs('A AND B')`

 ## Install
-`npm install bqpjs
+`npm install bqpjs`

+BQPJS is under active development.
+Features and API may not be stable until a 1.x.x release.
+You may wish to use `--save-exact` to avoid installing breaking changes in the future.

 ## Features

-BQPJS is under active development.
-Everything is subject to change.

 ### Syntax